Wednesday, 3 February 2016

 a.superior to peat.

-b.Under the increasing pressure and heat, with the passage of
+b.Under the increasing pressure and heat, with the passage of time, peat is converted into lignite.

 c. contains 40 to 60 per cent carbon.
 It is mainly found in Neyveli (Tamil Nadu), Palna (Rajasthan), Lakhimpur (Assam), Jaintia Hills (Meghalaya), Nagaland, Kerala, Jammu and Kashmir, Uttar Pradesh, and the union territory of Pondicherry.